arlyon/stailwc/readme.md

 There are examples available for both `emotion` and `styled-components`.
 You can run them by cloning the repo and running `yarn` followed by `yarn dev` in the example directory.
 You will need to `stailwc` first.

+## Types

+There is one step you need to take to get types working.
+You need to add `stailwc.d.ts` to the root of your source folder.